 Although desalinated seawater is mainly used to augment other conventional sources for crop irrigation, direct irrigation is also practiced.
 In the near future, desalinated seawater is expected to become an even more crucial alternative water source for agriculture.
 Desalinated seawater was initially only a solution for domestic and industrial needs.
 Still, as desalination technology improves and the costs for desalinated seawater decrease, its application might well be extended to the agriculture sector [21].
-In Morocco, desalinated water is being used in irrigation operations by the Casablanca-Settat station, Dakhla station, and the Sea Water Desalination Plant on the eastern coast.
-Two decades ago, Egypt tested the applicability of seawater desalination for irrigation using desalination plants that produced around a billion m3 [23].
-The economic analysis concluded that irrigating extensive crops such as wheat, corn, and rice with desalinated water is not economically efficient.
+Two decades ago, Egypt tested the applicability of seawater desalination for irrigation using desalination plants that produced around a billion m3 [23]. he economic analysis concluded that irrigating extensive crops such as wheat, corn, and rice with desalinated water is not economically efficient.
 Table 1 shows the tested desalination plants and their installation and production costs.
 It is clear from the table that seawater desalination was not cost-effective for growing field crops.
 However, it may be cost-effective to cultivate high-value vegetables and fruits.
 Also, this practice did not include the use of reverse osmosis technology, which later became more feasible than the tested thermal technologies.